OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 Here are both existing and extra definitions from the Model Terms:

-**Addressable Content** means the interface on the webpage that displays ad-hoc - or not - content to the user thank to the Prebid SSO Data.
+**Addressable Content** means the interface on the webpage that displays ad-hoc - or not - content to the user thank to the Prebid Addressability Framework Data.

 **Audit Log** means a log containing information received by a Party of each Transmission that has been Signed.